jitcoder/RadMVC/readme.md

 # RadMVC

 RadMVC is the MC for React.
 It's an MVC framework which uses React for it's view.

-I enjoy using React every day, however, one thing that's always bothered me, eventhough React is the 'V' in MVC, I felt an emptiness in my life without the rest of the letters.
+Essentially, RadMVC provides you with models and controllers to give you a complete MVC experience when using React.

-The goal of this framework is to provide a **simple** and **concise** way to seperate your presentation, business and data layers with the **smallest learning curve** possible.
+The goal of this framework is to provide a **simple** and **concise** way to separate your presentation, business and data layers with the **smallest learning curve** possible.

 Please feel free to view the 'Sales' sample app in the examples directory.